Why the banking industry must prove its worth during the COVID-19 crisis

 Let us be quite clear – businesses and the general public need banks more than ever in this challenging time.
 It is certainly true that many of the major providers have already stepped up to offer mortgage and late-payment holidays but much more can be done.

-There is still a gulf of trust between businesses and banks, with many organisations still feeling that financial services firms do not always have their best interests at heart.
+There is still a gulf of trust between businesses and banks, with many organizations still feeling that financial services firms do not always have their best interests at heart.

 Today, the banks are in a much better position, with deeper capital buffers and better regulation.